 There is a wide range of support services available for you to ensure your student life runs smoothly and nothing stops you from making the most of your time here and reaching your full potential.

-As a Birmingham Foundation Academy student, you will attend our International Welcome and Registration, which is held just before the start of term.
+As a Foundation Pathways student, you will attend our International Welcome and Registration, which is held just before the start of term.
 You will be guided through the process of settling in to ensure that you have the smoothest possible transition to University life.

 A Welcome Team of students will be on hand to answer any questions you may have and offer the benefit of their experiences.

-Full details of 'Welcome, International and Registration' will be sent to you before the start of your BFA programme.
+Full details of 'Welcome, International and Registration' will be sent to you before the start of your Foundation programme.

 At Birmingham we recognise that the experience of studying in the UK is enhanced and enriched by the cultural experience of living in a new country and culture.